brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 To summarize: by default RIFT-Python uses a combination of both positive and negative disaggregation.

-RIFT-Python has an optional `disaggregation` parameter in the configuration file that can have one of the following values:

-`positive-and-negative`: This is the default value and represents the default behavior as described above.

-`positive-only`: Only does items #1, #2, and #4 above.
-Does not do item #3 above.

-`negative-only`: Does items #2, #3, and #4 above.
-For item #1 above, the modified rule is:
-Any node can _originate_ a negative disaggregate prefix TIE.
-This is triggered the observation that the originating node is missing a south-bound adjacency that present on some same-level node.
-In other words, this mode uses negative disaggregation for all use cases, including the ones that are normally solved by by positive disaggregation.

 # Negative disaggregation in the real world

 ## Multi-plane fabrics with east-west inter-plane links